 What is mirroring?
 It’s the subtle and almost imperceivable art of adopting the other person’s verbal and physical behaviors, and general attitudes.
 When done correctly, it builds rapport, trust, and goodwill.
 It’s naturally between close friends; they adopt the sayings, traits, and quirks of each other.

 Here’s how to mirror correctly.

-Initially, don’t do any physical mirroring, but do vocal mirroring.
+Initially, only do vocal mirroring.

 Be engaged, attentive, and demonstrate a thorough knowledge and understanding of whatever the topic.
 You’re building trust and rapport.
 To do this: